siuyin/arm-from-scratch/README.md

-# QEMU arm emulation demo
+# Bare metal and QEMU arm emulation demo

 # Dependencies
 - gnu-rm for the compiler tools.